Amendment C320 applies to land located at 154-160 Leicester Street in Carlton, known as the former Corkman Irish Pub.

 Amendment C320 proposes the following changes to the Melbourne Planning Scheme:

-- Deletes the interim Design and Development Overlay Schedule 68 (DDO 68-160 Leicester Place, Carlton); and
+- Delete the interim Design and Development Overlay Schedule 68 (DDO 68-160 Leicester Place, Carlton.

-- Amends the existing Design and Development Overlay (DDO61- City North to introduce permanent built form controls including requiring the reconstruction of the significant heritage building at 154-160 Leicester Street, Carlton).
+- Amend the existing Design and Development Overlay (DDO61 City North to introduce permanent built form controls including requiring the reconstruction of the significant heritage building at 154-160 Leicester Street, Carlton).

 On 6 February 2018, the Future Melbourne Committee (FMC) endorsed Amendment C320 for public consultation.
 The amendment was exhibited from 15 March to 27 April 2018.